 How Does ZeroWater Remove Fluoride?

-In fact, in order to remove fluoride, especially in a small size like a water pitcher, there needs to be multiple stages of filtration in order to do the job successfully.
+Considering fluoride is a very difficult chemical to filter.
+Especially in a small size like a water pitcher, there needs to be multiple stages of filtration in order to do the job successfully.

 In this case, water pitchers like Brita that are composed of 2-stages will fail to filter fluoride and several other toxic substances.
 While on the other hand, a brand like ZeroWater is composed of 5 stages.

-Stage 1: Coarse filter screen, removes suspended solids such as dust and rust that make your water appear cloudy.
+- Stage 1: Coarse filter screen, removes suspended solids such as dust and rust that make your water appear cloudy.

-Stage 2: Foam distributor, removes additional suspended solids.
+- Stage 2: Foam distributor, removes additional suspended solids.

-Stage 3: Multi-layer activated carbon & oxidation reduction alloy, removes organic contaminants; pesticides, herbicides, Mercury, Chlorine, Chloramine, and stops bacteria from growing
+- Stage 3: Multi-layer activated carbon & oxidation reduction alloy, removes organic contaminants; pesticides, herbicides, Mercury, Chlorine, Chloramine, and stops bacteria from growing

-Stage 4: Dual comprehensive ion exchange resin, removes inorganic compounds i.e. metals, nonmetals and radiological contaminants.
+- Stage 4: Dual comprehensive ion exchange resin, removes inorganic compounds i.e. metals, nonmetals and radiological contaminants.

-Stage 5: Ultra-fine screen & non-woven membrane layers, removes remaining suspended solids, holds the resin in place.
+- Stage 5: Ultra-fine screen & non-woven membrane layers, removes remaining suspended solids, holds the resin in place.

 Besides Fluoride, What Else Does ZeroWater Remove?